-- 1. The neonatal transport team nurses will hold an RN degree or equivalent, be licensed in the State of Georgia and have a minimum of 18 months of experience (preferably 24 months) in their specialty area. - 2.
+- 1. The neonatal transport team nurses will hold a Bachelor of Science in Nursing degree or equivalent, be licensed in the State of Georgia and have a minimum of 18 months of experience in their specialty area (preferably 24 months). - 2.
 Registered respiratory therapists will be licensed by the State of Georgia and have appropriate clinical and theoretical knowledge of mechanical ventilation as applied to neonates with a minimum of 18 months (preferably 24 months) of neonatal experience. - 3.
-The transport team members must be proficient in the following minimum skills as they relate to the care of high-risk infants: - Physical assessment of the newborn - Basic x-ray interpretation - Airway management including endotracheal intubation, bag and mask ventilation and assisted ventilation (either RN or RT) - Needle thoracentesis (either RN or RT) - Peripheral intravenous access and therapy (RN) - Radial or other peripheral arterial puncture (either RN or RT) - Good interpersonal communication skills - Critical thinking skills - Leadership skills - Maintain Neonatal Resuscitation Program (NRP) provider status - Compliance with and knowledge of transport policies and protocols
+The transport team members must be proficient in the following minimum skills as they relate to the care of high-risk infants: - Physical assessment of the newborn - Basic x-ray interpretation - Airway management including endotracheal intubation, bag and mask ventilation and assisted ventilation (Either RN or RT) - Needle thoracentesis (Either RN or RT) - Peripheral intravenous access and therapy (RN) - Radial or other peripheral arterial puncture (Either RN or RT) - Good interpersonal communication skills - Critical thinking skills - Leadership skills - Maintain Neonatal Resuscitation Program (NRP) provider status

+• Compliance with and knowledge of transport policies and protocols